jnakama/Solar-Army-Database/README.md

 Plates with successful transition metal catalysts will release electrons through hydrolysis, which the SEAL program will capture.

 This app is for high school students to record and sort their data.

+Used: SQLite, AWS storage systems, HTML/CSS, Ruby on Rails